spjtcoi/PRS2024/modules/Day3a.docx.md

 </details>

 <details>
-  <summary> Is the PRS calculated at this P-value threshold significnatly?</summary>
+  <summary> Is the PRS calculated at this P-value threshold significantly associated with SBP?</summary>
   ANSWER.
 </details>

 <details>
-  <summary>How many SNPs are included in the "best-fit" PRS?</summary>
+  <summary>How many SNPs are included in the "best-fit" PRS?
+Why is the number of SNPs important in PRS calcualtion?</summary>
   Number of SNPs = xxx.
 </details>

 <details>
-  <summary>How much phenotypic variation does the "best-fit" PRS explain?</summary>
+  <summary>How much phenotypic variation does the "best-fit" PRS explain?
+What does this mean in very simple terms?</summary>
   R<sup>2</sup> = 0.078 (7.8%).
 </details>